oscar-bender-stone/kamelo/src/README.md

    │   ├── error.ml: *Some error messages and execeptions*
    │   ├── getter.ml: *Some functions on abstract Kore file*
    │   └── type.ml: *Type to abstract Kore file*
+   ├── controller/
+   │   ├── import.ml: *About file management*
+   │   ├── meta_printer.ml: "Meta-printers" **This file need to move in printing/**
+   │   ├── old.ml: *The first translation (use the option --old)*
+   │   ├── prelude.ml: *To print the prelude*
+   │   ├── printer.ml: *Encapsulation of the LP printer* **This file need to be deleted.**
+   │   └── with_Viry_encoding.ml: *A translation with Viry encoding*
    ├── DiaLeKTo/: *See https://gitlab.com/semantiko/dialekto for more information*
    │   ├── common/
    │   ├── constructor/: *Some constructors*